thompson-tomo/opentelemetry-specification/specification/compatibility/opentracing.md

 - The baggage value, a string.

-Creates a new `SpanContext` Shim with a new OpenTelemetry `Baggage` containing the specified `Baggage` key/value pair, and sets it as the current instance for this `Span` Shim.
+Creates a new `SpanContext` Shim with a new OpenTelemetry `Baggage` containing the specified `Baggage` key-value pair, and sets it as the current instance for this `Span` Shim.

 This operation MUST be safe to be called concurrently.